 Fruit going a bit soft?

-Wash it or in the case of bananas, peel, mix it up and put in bags in the freezer ready for a smoothie – saves loads of time in the morning.
+Wash it or in the case of bananas, peel, put in bags in the freezer ready for a smoothie – or home made ice cream when mixed with yogurt, cream or even milk.

 Q and A